Chapter

 What does John 3:5 mean?

 Jesus makes this comment specifically to Nicodemus, in response to his question about being "born again."
-There are several possible ways to interpret His comment that only those born of water, and of the Spirit, can enter the kingdom of God.
+There are several possible ways to interpret His comment that only those born of water and of the Spirit can enter the kingdom of God.
 Being born of the Spirit is clearly a reference to accepting Christ, but the aspect of water is less sure.
-The most reasonable interpretation is that water refers to baptism, but in the context of repentance—this is why John the Baptist's ministry of baptism was a precursor to Christ.
+The most reasonable interpretation is that water refers to the spiritual cleansing which accompanies repentance.
+This is why John the Baptist's ministry of baptism was a precursor to Christ.
 In other words, faith in Christ is an absolute requirement for salvation.
-The physical ritual of baptism is not (John 3:16; John 3:36; Ephesians 2:8–9; Titus 3:5).
+The physical ritual of baptism is not (John 3:16, 36; Ephesians 2:1–10; Titus 3:5).

 Expand